dino340/Candev-PDF-Parser/README.md

 # Operation
 This was written using Google Colab to prevent any platform issues, so the code is best run there with a google drive mounted to export the finished JSON files and OCR'ed PDFs if desired.

+OCRmyPDF will convert PDFs which can be saved on a Colab connected Google Drive, Camelot will access the converted PDFs and extract tables from them.

 # Packages used
 Uses OCRmyPDF to convert scanned PDFs to a text PDF that can be scanned with Camelot